singh-man/books/crackingTheCoding/16_moderate.md

 - Be careful about making assumptions while coding.
 Don't assume that  the numbers are all positive or that a is bigger than b.

-**16.10  Living  People:** Given  a list of people with  their  birth  and  death years,  implement a method to compute the year with the most number of peoplealive.
+**16.10  Living  People:** Given  a list of people with  their  birth  and  death years,  implement a method to compute the year with the most number of people alive.
 You may assume that all people were born between 1900 and  2000 (inclusive).
 If a person was alive during any portion of that year, they should be included in that year's count.
 For example, Person (birth = 1908, death = 1909) is included in the counts for both 1908 and 1909.

 SOLUTION

 ---

 The first thing we should do is outline what this solution will look like.
-The interview question hasn't speci­ fied the  exact form  of input.
+The interview question hasn't specified the  exact form  of input.
 In a real interview, we could  ask the  interviewer how the input is structured.
 Alternatively, you can explicitly state your (reasonable) assumptions.

 Here, we'll need to make our  own  assumptions.
 We will assume that we have an array  of simple Person objects:
 ```java